BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 encounter as they make their way towards The Misty Mountains.
 Rushing out to save their burglar from being scoffed by the squabbling Trolls, the Dwarves then find themselves caught and bagged up by these creatures, ready to be cooked and eaten, as well.
-If it wasn't for Bilbo's quick and clever thinking, the company would surely have perished; for the Hobbit's stalling tactics bought enough time for Gandalf to return to the company's rescue â€” smiting stone and drenching the Trolls in sunlight, and thus sealing their fate.*
+If it wasn't for Bilbo's quick and clever thinking, the company would surely have perished; for the Hobbit's stalling tactics bought enough time for Gandalf to return to the company's rescue — smiting stone and drenching the Trolls in sunlight, and thus sealing their fate.*

 **ARMY COMPOSITION**